vault27/Foundation/paloalto.md

 - Key exchange algorithms, Protocols version, Encryption algorithms, Authentication algorithms
 - Unsupported versions and algorithms in SSH

-Concepts
+**Concepts**

 - We can use Decryption policy with action No decrypt in order to Block untrusted certs + Expired certs
-- You can block all the SSH tunnel traffic by configuring a Security policy rule for the application ssh-tunnel with the Action set to Deny (along with a Security policy rule to allow traffic from the ssh application)
+- You can block all the SSH tunnel traffic by configuring a Security policy rule for the application ssh-tunnel with the Action set to **Deny** (along with a Security policy rule to allow traffic from the ssh application)
 - When you apply an SSH Decryption profile to traffic, for each channel in the connection, the firewall examines the App-ID of the traffic and identifies the channel type.
 The channel type can be one of the following:
     - session
     - X11
     - forwarded-tcpip
     - direct-tcpip
-- When the channel type is session, the firewall identifies the traffic as allowed SSH traffic, such as SFTP or SCP
+- When the channel type is session, the firewall identifies the traffic as allowed **SSH traffic**, such as SFTP or SCP
-- When the channel type is X11, forwarded-tcpip, or direct-tcpip, the firewall identifies the traffic as SSH tunneling traffic and blocks it
+- When the channel type is X11, forwarded-tcpip, or direct-tcpip, the firewall identifies the traffic as **SSH tunneling** traffic and blocks it
 - It is recomended to configure Decryption profile: block unsupported versions and algorithms for SSH
 - If firewall uses Forward Untrust certificate to decrypt normal website, then this website does not send intermediate certificate and firewall cannot trace its server cert to CA cert
 - Decryption policies enable you to specify traffic for decryption according to destination, source, user/user group, or URL category
 - Untrusted servers are sighned using special forward untrust certificate - ensures that clients are prompted with a certificate warning when attempting to access sites hosted by a server with untrusted certificates
 - Decryption policy rules are compared against the traffic in sequence, so more specific rules must precede the more general ones
 - The key used to decrypt SSH sessions is generated automatically on the firewall during bootup.
 With SSH decryption enabled, the firewall decrypts SSH traffic and blocks or restricts it based on your decryption policy and Decryption Profile settings.
 The traffic is re-encrypted as it exits the firewall
-- Decryption can be performed only on the virtual wire, Layer 2, or Layer 3 interfaces
+- Decryption can be performed only on the **virtual wire, Layer 2, or Layer 3 interfaces**
 - Decrypting traffic based on URL categories is a best practice for both URL Filtering and Decryption

-Configuration:
+**Configuration**

 We configure policy based on profile
 In profile we configure all SSL settings - avoid weak ciphers and protocols